 - Check the time and date with your devices, and correct it if the time and date are inaccurate.

 While data and time are automatically set, however, if you haven’t used your system for a long time, then date and time mismatch might occur.

 Clear Browser Cache and Cookies

-It is possible that your Safari has gathered too much cache and cookie files in storage.
-These data take up a huge space in your hard disk storage when you visit a site your browser reads through all the cache and cookie files to give you a pre-configured experience.
+Your Safari may have gathered too many caches and cookie files in storage.
+These data take up considerable space in your hard disk storage; when you visit a site, your browser reads through all the cache and cookie files to give you a pre-configured experience.

-However, if your browser is going to read tons of Cache and cookie files, the webpage will load very slow.
-In fact, it can become so slow that you can get the “This is not a private connection error”.
+However, if your browser will read tons of cache and cookie files, the webpage will load very slow.
+It can become so slow that you can get the “This is not a private connection error.”